TenaciousBen/angularjs-pair/readme.md

 1. Create your own branch
 2. Do as much of the test as you can within the hour
 3. Commit regularly, then push at the end

-Run gulp from powershell/git each time you make a change, and head to pair.luxtripper.co.uk to access your site!
+4. Run gulp from powershell/command line each time you make a change
+5. Navigate to pair.luxtripper.co.uk to access your site!
+(We've already set up an IIS host for you; we're awesome like that.)

 ## Tasks

+The following task has already been completed by one of your team members:

 1. Present a view of all hotels, sortable by city or price per night, and filterable by maximum price per night

+Code review the commited code with your pair programming partner, then go on to complete as many of the following as you can:

+2. Modify the hotels view to allow a new hotel to be created
-2. Present a view of all people, sortable by their budget, and filterable by their maximum budget
+3. Present a view of all people, sortable by their budget, and filterable by their maximum budget
+4. Add a way for a user to navigate between views
-3. Present a view of all of a given person's stays, with the ability to add or remove stays, and a warning if they're over budget
+5. Present a view of all of a given person's stays, with the ability to add or remove stays, and a warning if they're over budget

-A gulp task will be preconfigured to transpile any ES6 you've used, run any tests you've written, and host the frontend on node.js.
+The following gulp tasks are pre-configured for you:

+* gulp - transpiles and browserifies all ES6 code down to ES5
+* gulp test - transpiles and runs all tests named *Spec.js in your ./tests/unit-tests directoy

 We're particularly interested in seeing how you structure your angular code, and less interested in CSS and design.

-If you get stuck at any point, just ask your pairing partner for help!
+If you get stuck at any point, just hit up Google or ask your pairing partner for help! ...
+Seriously, we'd way prefer you ask for help than sit there toughing it out and making no progress over some small stumble.

 ## Endpoints